 Year and location

 2018-2021.
 Valle El Jiñocuabo, Nicaragua

 Phase 1: Ana Maria Arias, Anna Gabarrón, Andreu Riutort

 ASODESCO (Association of parents of the school of Jiñocuabo)

 Collaboration in the implementation phase with the German association Bildung Bauen e.V., expansion of the school located in the rural community of Jiñocuabo carried out with the participation of people, of all ages, from the community and neighbouring areas.

 Until now, the secondary school had two blocks for classrooms, but it lacked other spaces to serve it.
 For this reason and to promote an improvement in school and community education, it was proposed to develop a third block that consists of a multi-purpose classroom, a computer classroom and a teachers’ room.

-Our goal was to build the expansion of the school making this a sustainable building made with resources of the region, that is adapted to the climatic conditions of the area; extreme heat, torrential rains and earthquakes.
+Phase 1: Build the expansion of the school making this a sustainable building made with resources of the region, that is adapted to the climatic conditions of the area; extreme heat, torrential rains and earthquakes.
 Therefore, bamboo, straw and clay have been used as the main materials.

 The children of Jiñocuabo and, in general, the community will have spaces to host activities for the people.